-- OS-2.1 A variety of outdoor spaces should be considered. - OS-2.2 A small portion of the public open space may be used for more-private yet enlivening uses such as outdoor dining and building entrances. - OS-2.3 Public art should be included as part of open space improvements, per the requirements of relevant Sunnyvale public art ordinances.
+- OS-2.1 A variety of outdoor spaces should be considered, including passive and active open spaces. - OS-2.2 A small portion of the public open space may be used for more-private yet enlivening uses such as outdoor dining and building entrances. - OS-2.3 Public art should be included as part of open space improvements, per the requirements of relevant Sunnyvale public art ordinances.